Lead generation is the heart and soul of any B2B organization.

 However, while the right channel for you will naturally depend on the product you’re selling and the people you’re aiming to reach, there’s a good chance that LinkedIn will play an important role in your social selling strategy.

 With more than 450 million members, LinkedIn is the go-to social network for B2B buyers and sellers.
 In fact, 50% of B2B buyers say they use it as a source for informing purchase decisions.
-Users expect – and often actively want – to be approached by sellers on LinkedIn, so the platform offers a fantastic opportunity to reach out to prospects and discuss your product.
+Users expect – and often actively want – to be approached by sellers on LinkedIn, so the platform offers a fantastic opportunity to reach out to prospects and discuss your product and product research.

 3. Optimize Your Profiles